ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 <a name="option3"></a>

 You can mount an ISO from your local computer by using the Java iKVM viewer (console).
-This will enable you to mount an ISO while connected to the console.
-The speed at which the installation progresses may vary depending on the upload speed and latency of your internet connection, performance of java and your computer.
+This enables you to mount an ISO while connected to the console.
+The speed at which the installation progresses can vary depending on the upload speed and latency of your internet connection, performance of java and your computer.

 If you do not have permission to change the BIOS on a server, open a ticket to support requesting the following changes:
 * Root user administrator privileges on IPMI (to be able to change the Virtual Media Attach mode)